James-HoneyBadger/HB_Game_Of_Life/CODE_OF_CONDUCT.md

-# Project Golem Code of Conduct
+# LifeGrid Code of Conduct

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in the Project Golem project a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality,
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in the LifeGrid project a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality,